Charleswyt/tf_audio_steganalysis/data_processing/python_scripts/readme.md

 MP3Stego(stego) |   encode_MP3Stego.exe -b "bitrate" -E "path of embedding file" -P "password" "path of wav audio" "path of mp3 audio"
 HCM             |   encode_HCM.exe -b "bitrate" -embed "path of embedding file" -cost "type of cost function" -er "embedding_rate" -framenumber "maximum number of embedding frames" "path of wav audio" "path of mp3 audio"

-There are points which are needde to be paid attention.
+There are points which are needed to be paid attention.
 + MP3Stego can be used to encode MP3, however the structure of LAME and MP3Stego is not fully the same.
 Thus, the cover samples of HCM, EECS and others are encoded via LAME and the cover samples of MP3Stego are encoder via MP3Stego.
 + The MP3Stego encoder is not reformed by us, which means we can't decide the length of secret messages via command line.
 And we complete the change of message length via the change of embedding file path.
-+ The meaning of each parameters are:
++ The meaning of each parameter are:
     * -**b**: bitrate, 128, 192, 256, 320.
     * -**E**: path of embedding file, any valid path is okay, just for MP3Stego.
     * -**P**: password, just for MP3Stego.